- How not to annoy or get annoyed by others on holiday

 A visit to Venice wouldn’t be complete without a trip to its surrounding islands.
 Out of the sizable collections, my sister – the designated planner for Venice singled out the following: Morano, the island famous for glass; Burano, the island famous for lace and Torcello, the oldest continuously inhabited island of Venetian occupation as the must-see.

 Apart from Torcello, which only has eleven inhabitants and the main square where all its attractions gather, you can easily spend a half day or a whole day on these beautiful islands reachable by public (water bus!) transport.
 However, after evaluating the costs of a single journey (which costs €7 one way, and €20 for a day pass) we decided to opt for a half day boat trip to the three islands by Viator.

-Despite an abundance of bad reviews, my sister and I briefly weighed up the pros and cons of the tour and went for it:
+Despite some bad reviews, my sister and I briefly weighed up the pros and cons of the tour and went for it:

 - £14.96, which more than compensated for the five water bus journeys we would otherwise have to take, let alone the time you save waiting around for one.